 Wild Macro | Natural History Fine Art Photography by Timothy Boomer

-Home | Image Library | Blog | Purchasing | Contact | About | Search
+Home | Image Library | Purchasing | Contact | About | Search

 Image Library >

-Natural History Photography Portfolio for Timothy Boomer
+Natural History Photography Portfolio by Timothy Boomer

 In a sense, this entire website is my portfolio.
-Not a single picture makes it here that I did not personally photograph, edit, research, caption, and ultimately decide was worth sharing with the world.
+Not a single picture makes it to WildMacro that I did not personally photograph, edit, research, caption, and ultimately decide was worth sharing with the world.
 This page showcases my absolute favorites, along with some details and musings of how each photo was captured.
 Enjoy!

 Parrot mushroom (Gliophorus psittacinus), beautiful cluster emerging from the forest floor.
 Focus-stacked composite of 21 three-second exposures under diffused natural light.
 Portola Redwoods State Park, San Mateo County, California, USA.
 Stock Photo ID=FUN0328